blackgate/ractive-componentify/readme.md

 }
 ```

-Currentlty Sourcemaps are only supported for js compilers.
+Currently Sourcemaps are only supported for js compilers.

 You can also override the default `text/javascript` and `text/css` compilers.